citp/privacy-policy-historical/a/ag/age/agentevolution.com.md

-> *The following text is extracted and transformed from the agentevolution.com privacy policy that was archived on 2014-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626113901id_/http%3A//www.agentevolution.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the agentevolution.com privacy policy that was archived on 2014-08-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140803064523id_/http%3A//www.agentevolution.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Agent Evolution Themes
+# Privacy Policy | Agent Evolution

 **Your privacy is critically important to us.
 At Agent Evolution we have a few fundamental principles:**